 In a medium mixing bowl, add all of the levain, 766g bread flour, 161g whole wheat flour, and 635g water (50g was reserved for mixing, later) and mix until no dry bits remain.
 Cover the bowl and let rest for 20 minutes.

 - Mix (5:20 p.m.)

 To the mixing bowl holding your dough, add 19g salt and some of the reserved 50g water (or all if the dough feels like it can handle it).
 Mix thoroughly and strengthen the dough for about 5 minutes.
+Using wet hands, mix everything until it comes together into a shaggy mass.
+This dough is relatively strong and doesn’t require intensive kneading (like slap and fold), but give it a few folds in the bowl, perhaps 5-10, until it smooths slightly.
 Transfer the dough to a bulk fermentation container and cover.

 - Bulk Fermentation (5:30 p.m. to 9:00 p.m.)